David-Lor/Docker-Python-Autoclonable-App/README.md

 After this first startup, whenever the container is started, a hidden file will tell the entrypoint script that the container has been executed for the first time before, and won't clone the app through Git, just starting it.

-App runs with a new user created on Dockerbuild, so the app won't run with root privileges.
+App runs with a new user created on Dockerbuild, so the app won't run with root privileges (if you want to run with root, check out the [root branch](https://github.com/EnforcerZhukov/Docker-Python-Autoclonable-App/tree/root).
 Everything is intended to live within /home directory of this user, so keep this in mind when you want to bind/mount a data volume for persistence.

 ## How to build?